Brenda-MH/Practice-Example/Querying /advanced_pipelines.md

       as: "studentInfo"
     }
   },

-  // Step 2: Flatten the joined array into a single document.
   {
     $unwind: "$studentInfo"
   },

-  // Step 3: Keep only passed exams (score >= 60).
   {
     $match: {
       score: { $gte: 60 }
     }
   },

-  // Step 4: Transform and rename fields for clean UI output.
   {
     $project: {
       _id: 0,